The monodromy groups of lisse sheaves and overconvergent $F$-isocrystals: Coefficient objects

 \end{prop}

-\begin{proof} By Proposition \ref{F-equiv:p}, the datum of $(\Coef(X^{(x)}, \El), (F^s)^*)$ is a neutral Tannakian category with Frobenius, in the sense of Definition \ref{a-defi}.
-Thus by Proposition \ref{a-fundamental-exact-sequence:p} we get all the parts from (i) to (iv).
+\begin{proof} By Proposition \ref{F-equiv:p}, the category $\Coef(X^{(x)}, \Elx)$ endowed with the endofunctor $(F^s)^*$ is a neutral Tannakian category with Frobenius, in the sense of Definition \ref{a-defi}.
+Thus by Theorem \ref{a-fundamental-exact-sequence:t} we get all the parts from (i) to (iv).